canonical/maas/docs/configure.rst

 existing DHCP server for the network will need its configuration altered to allow MAAS to enlist and control nodes automatically.

-At the very least the next-server should point to the MAAS controller host address and the filename should be set to pxelinux.0
+At the very least the filename should be set to pxelinux.0.

 The configuration entry may look something like this::

    subnet 192.168.122.0 netmask 255.255.255.0 {
-       next-server 192.168.122.136;
        filename "pxelinux.0";
        option subnet-mask 255.255.255.0;
        option broadcast-address 192.168.122.255;